 Qualified to perform donor evaluations and donor management without supervision

 EDUCATION AND EXPERIENCE

 Bachelor’s degree in registered nursing or biologic sciences or an equivalent degree/diploma/certification in an allied health field, i.e., EMT/P or Respiratory Therapist.

 CA registered nurse license or certification as a Physician Assistant, or allied health field.
-Maintain a valid CA driver’s license and current vehicle insurance based on CA minimum insurance coverage standards.
+CTDN requires the RTC to maintain a valid CA driver’s license and current vehicle insurance based on CA minimum insurance coverage standards.